maztohir/tmple/README.md

         - log # to also print the result on your terminal
 ```
 <sub><sup>*Save it to `.yaml` file to your folder as `working_dir/recipe.yaml`*</sup></sub>
-Done! above yaml is what we call `recipe`, for more detail, please take a look here.
+Done! above yaml is what we call `recipe`, for more detail, please take a look [Recipe Concept](#recipe-concept) section.
 Now, lets run your recipe! and see the result!
 ```bash
 cd working_dir